 TM: Who’s the toughest you’ve faced if you were to pick one?

 AA: It’s a toss-up between Guy Branston and Wes Morgan, they were tough, a tough battle.

 TM: Being so big and muscular, has that ever caused any issues football wise?

-TM: Has a manger ever told you to lose some bulk?
+TM: Has a manager ever told you to lose some bulk?

 TM: You mentioned the stats earlier on, but what about your FIFA (computer game) stats?
 That’s pretty cool…

-TM: How do you feel about the modern game, do you think its gone a bit soft?
+TM: How do you feel about the modern game, do you think it has gone a bit soft?